-• We share, we learn - project UDAAN: We strive to inspire by encouraging youth coming from various educational institutes across the country to visit Adani Group of Industries at Mundra, Tiroda and Kawai.
+institutes across the country to visit Adani Group of Industries at Mundra, Tiroda, Kawai and Udupi.
 Under this project, an inspiration exposure tour is organised during which students have an opportunity to visit our plant to get an insight of the processes and the value generation.
 The experience is profound and offers them inspiration to think beyond academics and seek inspiration to start envisioning various career possibilities, including entrepreneurship.
-This year, around 31,000 students across India have been benefited through programme UDAAN.
+This year, over 40,000 students across India have been touched through programme UDAAN.
 This programme is replicated at all power sites where students from schools and colleges in the vicinity are encouraged to visit power plants.